-Figure 5.3 ETOPO2 bathymetry obtained from the National Geophysical Data Center (only sea points shallower than 300 m are shown).
+Figure 5.5 ETOPO2 bathymetry obtained from the National Geophysical Data Center (only sea points shallower than 300 m are shown).

-Figure 5.4 WAM bathymetry (only sea points shallower than 300 m are shown) for the 55 km grid.
+Figure 5.6 WAM bathymetry (only sea points shallower than 300 m are shown) for the 55 km grid.

-Figure 5.5 Percentage of the wave energy that is allowed propagates northwards for the lowest frequency bin (~ 0.035 Hz).
+Figure 5.7 Percentage of the wave energy that is allowed to propagate northwards for the lowest frequency bin (0.035 Hz).

-Figure 5.6 Percentage of the wave energy that is allowed propagates northwards for the highest frequency bin (~ 0.55 Hz). \mathbf{C}
+Figure 5.8 Percentage of the wave energy that is allowed to propagate northwards for the highest frequency bin (0.55 Hz).